-EastPointe Hospital admitted its first patient July 16, 2012, and is now accepting referrals.
+EastPointe Hospital is a private, free-standing psychiatric hospital for adults located in Daphne, Ala.
 Operated by AltaPointe Health Systems, EastPointe’s clinical and medical professionals assess and evaluate adults in psychiatric crisis.
 Treatment focuses on stabilizing psychiatric symptoms and preventing psychiatric commitment.

 Adults admitted to EastPointe will have exhibited life-threatening, destructive or disabling behavior or symptoms.
 Each patient completes a psychiatric diagnostic evaluationand receives 24-hour clinical care for an estimated thee-to-seven-day stay.
 The goal is for each patient to return to home or to the least restrictive level of care as quickly as possible and to follow a comprehensive aftercare plan upon discharge.